 ## Levels: English German Spanish

-Based on the frequencies of phonemes in the unknown text, the knn-classifier predicts that the unknown text is English.
-This is in fact true as the text is a subsection of the Wikipedia article for Aldous Huxley’s Brave New World.
-The training texts were German, English, and Spanish translations of a subsection of Wikipedia’s article for Hermann Hesse’s Steppenwolf.
+Using the phoneme frequencies present in the unknown text, our knn-classifier confidently predicts that the text is in English.
+This prediction aligns with reality, as the text is, indeed, a section of the Wikipedia article for Aldous Huxley’s Brave New World.
+It’s worth noting that the training texts encompassed German, English, and Spanish translations of a subsection from Wikipedia’s article on Hermann Hesse’s Steppenwolf.

-We start by selecting a sample of our example text.
+We start by selecting a portion of our example text.

 # load text